Cristina Torres

 Cristina María Torres Malinow (born October 3, 2000) is a Puerto Rican professional footballer who plays as an attacking midfielder for Liga MX Femenil club UNAM and the Puerto Rico women's national team.

 Club career

-Bayamon FC

 On 23 July 2016, Torres made her full debut for the Bayamon first team in the Liga PR against Metropolitan FC, scoring her first goal just 22 minutes into the match.

-Puerto Rico Sol

 In June 2018, she joined Liga PR side Puerto Rico Sol.
 She made 31 starts for the club, scoring 19 goals.

-EC Bastia

 In October 2020, Torres joined EC Bastia on three-month loan.

-Detroit City FC

 In May 2021, Torres joined Detroit City FC on three-month loan.

-Mazatlán F.C.

 Torres signed with Liga MX Femenil club Mazatlán in December 2022.

 International career

 Torres made her senior Puerto Rico debut in August 2018, in a 0–3 friendly loss to Argentina in Mayaguez.
 On September 3, 2018, Torres scored a goal as Puerto Rico tied Argentina 1-1.

 On June 14, 2019, Torres scored a goal in 2–1 loss to Bolivia.